 - The Great Dolomites Road

 Today we drive west along the Great Dolomites Road (Italian: Grande Strada delle Dolomiti) to Merano.
-On the way we pass both Cortina d’Ampezzo and Bolzano.
-Our first stop is the extraordinary Lagazoi open-air museum, which we approach by cable car from the top of the Falzarego Pass.
+Our first stop is the extraordinary Lagazuoi Open-air Museum, which we approach by cable car from the top of the Falzarego Pass.
 Mount Lagazuoi is a veritable ‘rock castle’ with natural spires and turrets, and with military bases hidden in its bowels.
-During World War I the Italian and Austro – Hungarian armies dug shelters inside the mountain for men and arms, transforming it into an impenetrable 20th-century fortress.
-Its extraordinary trenches and machine gun posts have been restored, taking you on a behind-the-scene tour of an utterly unique, dramatic campaign, fought at high altitude.
-The entire area of the museum is crossed by easily used foot paths.
-The kilometre-long Anticima-Tunnel, excavated by Italian soldiers on the Martini Ledge to the ‘Anticima’ emplacement of Lagazuoi as a mine tunnel, was exploded on 20 June 1917.
-This most daring tunnel system created during WWI, has been completely restored.
-We shall also visit the Lagazuoi EXPO Dolomiti exhibition space which comprises 4 rooms, spread over 3 floors which are connected by a panoramic elevator.
-The exhibition space is known for its temporary exhibitions.
-We walk the easy, large and well signposted path that follows the front line between the Italian and the Austrian soldiers.
+During World War I the Italian and Austro-Hungarian armies dug shelters inside the mountain for men and arms, transforming it into an impenetrable 20th-century fortress.
+Its extraordinary trenches and machine gun posts have been restored, allowing visitors a glimpse of an utterly unique, dramatic campaign, fought at high altitude.
+We shall visit the Lagazuoi EXPO Dolomiti exhibition space and walk the easy, large and well signposted path that follows the front line between the Italian and the Austrian soldiers.

 After exploring the museum and with time at leisure to buy lunch at the museum café, we continue along the Great Dolomites Road to Lake Karersee where we make a short stop to enjoy the extraordinary panorama; the small lake is framed by the Latemer mountain range.
 On arrival in Merano the evening will be at leisure.
 (Overnight Merano) B